folio-org/folio-org.github.io/guides/rename-module.md

 ## Restore Jenkinsfile

-When ready restore Jenkinsfile, perhaps still disabling some stages.
+When all old project name strings have been rectified, then restore Jenkinsfile, perhaps still disabling some stages.

 Among other things, this gets the initial base Sonar coverage scan.

-This will need temporarily loosening of the GitHub Settings, to push directly to master branch.
+This will need temporary loosening of the GitHub Settings, to push directly to master branch.

 ## Adjust Lokalise configuration